corewar/corewar.io/docs/corewar/match_settings.md

 ## Standard

 Which redcode [standard](../redcode/#standards) should be used when parsing warriors.
+Using instructions which are outside of the selected standard will result in a parser error.

 ## Read limit

+**Note this feature is not currently implemented within the corewar.io simulator**

 Instructions beyond this distance from the currently executing instruction cannot be read.
+If a read address exceeds the read limit (relative to the currently executing instruction) the address is wrapped around to restrict it to the read limit.
+In effect this limit restricts read operations to a 'mini-core' within the core.

+See [core](core) for details on how mod maths are used when resolving addresses.

 ## Write limit

+**Note this feature is not currently implemented within the corewar.io simulator**

 Instructions beyond this distance from the currenlty executing instruction cannot be written to.
+If a write address exceeds the write limit (relative to the currently executing instruction) the address is wrapped around to restrict it to the write limit.
+In effect this limit restricts write operations to a 'mini-core' within the core.

+See [core](core) for details on how mod maths are used when resolving addresses.